Multiple operator integrals and spectral shift: Introduction

 It was conjectured in \cite{Kop84} that for $V$ in the Schatten $p$-class, $p\geq 3$, and $\Mcal=\BH$ (the algebra of bounded operators on $\Hcal$), there exists a real Borel measure $\nu_p\equiv\nu_{p,H_0,V}$, with the total variation bounded by $\frac{\tau(|V|^p)}{p!}$, such that for bounded rational functions $f$.
 A proof of \eqref{f-la:7} was also suggested in \cite{Kop84}, but, unfortunately, it contained a mistake (see \cite{ds} for details).

 It was proved in \cite[Theorem 5.1]{ds} that \eqref{f-la:7} holds for $f\in\mathcal{W}_p(\Reals)$ when $V$ is in the Hilbert-Schmidt class and $\Mcal=\BH$, with $\nu_p$ a real Borel measure whose total variation is bounded by $\frac{\tau(|V|^2)^{p/2}}{p!}$.
 It was shown in \cite{ds} and \cite{unbdds} that $\nu_p$ is absolutely continuous for a bounded and unbounded $H_0$, respectively.
 Moreover, an explicit formula for the density of $\nu_p$, called the spectral shift function of order $p$, was derived in \cite{ds,unbdds} (see, e.g., \eqref{f-la:nup2} of Theorem \ref{prop:finite}).
 The trace formula \eqref{f-la:7} was also obtained in the case of $\Mcal$ a general semi-finite von Neumann algebra and $p=3$ \cite[Theorem 5.2]{ds}, with $\nu_3$ absolutely continuous when $H_0$ is bounded.
-When $H_0$ is unbounded, the trace formula \eqref{f-la:7} with an absolutely continuous measure $\nu_3$ was established in \cite{unbdds} for a set of functions $f$ disjoint from the one in \cite[Theorem 5.2]{ds} for an unbounded $H_0$ (this discrepancy is explained in Remark \ref{rem:unbdd_det}).
+When $H_0$ is unbounded, the trace formula \eqref{f-la:7} with an absolutely continuous measure $\nu_3$ was established in \cite{unbdds} for a set of functions $f$ disjoint from the one assured by the part of \cite[Theorem 5.2]{ds} for an unbounded $H_0$ (this discrepancy is explained in Remark \ref{rem:unbdd_det}).

-The proof of existence of the measure $\nu_p$ in \cite{ds} relied on iterated operator integration techniques, while the proofs of the absolute continuity of $\nu_p$ in \cite{ds,unbdds} on the analysis of the Cauchy (also known as Borel) transform of $\nu_p$.
-By utilizing the results on operator derivatives and divided differences of Sections \ref{sec:mult} and \ref{sec:dd}, respectively, we obtain a more direct, unified, proof of the established trace formula \eqref{f-la:7} and the absolute continuity of $\nu_p$ in Section \ref{sec:proofs}.
+The proof of existence of the measure $\nu_p$ in \cite{ds} relied on iterated operator integration techniques, while the proofs of the absolute continuity of $\nu_p$ in \cite{ds,unbdds} on analytic function theory techniques.
+By utilizing the results on operator derivatives and divided differences of Sections \ref{sec:mult} and \ref{sec:dd}, respectively, we obtain a simple proof of positivity of $\nu_2$ (see Section \ref{sec:mult}), a more direct, unified, proof of the established trace formula \eqref{f-la:7} and the absolute continuity of $\nu_p$ (see Section \ref{sec:proofs}).
 We also obtain a new representation for the density of $\nu_p$ (see \eqref{f-la:nup1} of Theorem \ref{prop:finite}) and, in the case of a general $\Mcal$ and unbounded $H_0$, extend \eqref{f-la:7} with an absolutely continuous measure $\nu_3$ to a larger (as compared to \cite{unbdds}) set of functions $f$ (see Theorem \ref{prop:infinite}).
+The ``spectral shift" meaning of the density of $\nu_p$ is demonstrated on an example of commuting operators in a finite von Neumann algebra in Section \ref{sec:proofs}.